davidgf/serverless-plugin-canary-deployments/README.md

   - `Linear10PercentEvery2Minutes`: shifts 10 percent of traffic every two minutes until all traffic is shifted.
   - `Linear10PercentEvery3Minutes`: shifts 10 percent of traffic every three minutes until all traffic is shifted.
   - `Linear10PercentEvery10Minutes`: shifts 10 percent of traffic every 10 minutes until all traffic is shifted.
+  - `AllAtOnce`: shifts all the traffic to the new version, useful when you only need to execute the validation hooks.
 * `alias`: (required) name that will be used to create the Lambda function alias.
 * `preTrafficHook`: (optional) validation Lambda function that runs before traffic shifting.
 It must use te CodeDeploy SDK to notify about this step's success or failure (more info [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html)).
 * `postTrafficHook`: (optional) validation Lambda function that runs after traffic shifting.
 It must use te CodeDeploy SDK to notify about this step's success or failure (more info [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html))